PowerClip/kill-crave/DESIGN_SYSTEM.md

-# Bye Sweetie Design System
+# Kill Crave Design System

 ## Overview
-This document outlines the consistent design system implemented for the Bye Sweetie website.
+This document outlines the consistent design system implemented for the Kill Crave website.
 All components follow these guidelines to ensure brand consistency and modern styling.

 ## Color Palette